Sociology (SOC)

 Studies ethnic and racial minority groups and the development of formal and informal relationships shared by these groups and the majority group.
 Explores the roles and origins of these groups and the concepts of prejudice, ethnic inequalities, current minority group movements, cross-cultural issues, economic, political, and educational aspects of majority-minority relations.

 Presents selected topics in Sociology.
 Approaches subjects from a cross-disciplinary perspective.
 Requires a project demonstrating competency in the specific topic.
-May be repeated for nine credits toward graduation.
+May be repeated with different topics for nine credits toward graduation.

 Presents selected topics in Sociology.
 Approaches subjects from a cross-disciplinary perspective.
 Requires a project demonstrating competency in the specific topic.
-May be repeated for nine credits toward graduation.
+May be repeated with different topics for nine credits toward graduation.

 Prerequisite(s): PSY 3110 (statistics) with a C- or higher and University Advanced Standing